Poetry Foundation

-According to the foundation's website, it is "committed to a vigorous presence for poetry in our culture.
-It exists to discover and celebrate the best poetry and to place it before the largest possible audience."
+Its mission, which was updated in 2022, is "to amplify poetry and celebrate poets by fostering spaces for all to create, experience, and share poetry."
 In partial furtherance of this objective, the foundation runs a blog called Harriet.
-Poets who have blogged at Harriet on behalf of The Poetry Foundation include Christian Bök, Stephanie Burt, Wanda Coleman, Kwame Dawes, Linh Dinh, Camille Dungy, Annie Finch, Forrest Gander, Rigoberto González, Cathy Park Hong, Bhanu Kapil, Ange Mlinko, Eileen Myles, Craig Santos Perez, A.E.
-Stallings, Edwin Torres, and Patricia Smith.
+Poets who have blogged at Harriet on behalf of The Poetry Foundation include Christian Bök, Stephanie Burt, Wanda Coleman, Kwame Dawes, Linh Dinh, Camille Dungy, Annie Finch, Forrest Gander, Rigoberto González, Cathy Park Hong, Bhanu Kapil, Ange Mlinko, Eileen Myles, Craig Santos Perez, A. E. Stallings, Edwin Torres, and Patricia Smith.
 In addition, the foundation provides several awards for poets and poetry.
-It also hosts seminars, readings, exhibitions, and a poetry library.
+It also hosts free workshops, readings, exhibitions, and is home to a 30,000-volume poetry library.

 The Poetry Foundation is a non-profit, charitable, 501(c)(3) organization.